DCSBL/home-assistant.io/source/_integrations/homewizard.markdown

 The Water Meter and kWh Meter do not require this step.

 {% note %}
-After pressing the button, you must click 'Continue' within 30 seconds to complete the setup.
-You may need to press the button again if the setup times out.
+After pressing the button, you must select **Continue** within 30 seconds to complete the setup.
+If the setup times out, you may need to press the button again.
 {% endnote %}